Vulcan salute: Background

 The Vulcan "salute" first appeared in 1967 on the Star Trek second-season opening episode, "Amok Time", and was devised by Leonard Nimoy, who portrayed the half-Vulcan character Mr. Spock on the original Star Trek television series.

 A 1968 New York Times interview described the gesture as a "double-fingered version of Churchill's victory sign".
 Nimoy said in that interview that he "decided that the Vulcans were a "hand-oriented" people".
-In his 1975 autobiography I Am Not Spock, Nimoy, who was Jewish, wrote that he based it on the priestly blessing performed by Jewish Kohanim with both hands, thumb to thumb in this same position, representing the Hebrew letter shin (ש), which has three upward strokes similar to the position of the thumb and fingers in the gesture.
-The letter Shin here stands for El Shaddai, meaning "Almighty (God)", as well as for Shekhinah and Shalom.
-Nimoy wrote that when he was a child, his grandfather took him to an Orthodox synagogue, where he saw the blessing performed and was impressed by it.
+In his 1975 autobiography I Am Not Spock, Nimoy wrote that he based it on the Jewish "Birkat kohanim", a priestly blessing performed by a Kohen with both hands, thumb to thumb in this same position, representing the Hebrew letter shin (ש), which has three upward strokes similar to the position of the thumb and fingers in the gesture.
+The letter Shin here stands for El Shaddai, meaning "Almighty (God)" and Shalom.

+The three strokes of the letter Shin mirror the three-part structure of the Priestly Blessing itself, which consists of three verses in Numbers 6:24–26: